Diabetes Canada advocates fiercely on behalf of Canadians living with and affected by diabetes.

 There is little recognition of the difficult barriers caused by diabetes.
 Individuals face emotional and physical burdens and high financial costs which can affect quality of life and optimal disease management.
 Public coverage programs offer varied levels of financial support and unequal access to medications, devices and supplies.
 There are long waiting lists for diabetes education programs and support services.
 Discrimination is prevalent in areas such as employment and for kids living with diabetes at school.
 These are just a few examples of the crucial work diabetes advocates continue to undertake every day and there is much work to be done.

 Submissions to government

-As federal, provincial and territorial governments consider their annual budgets, the CDA submits policy recommendations on issues important to people living with diabetes.
+As federal, provincial and territorial governments consider their annual budgets, the Diabetes Canada submits policy recommendations on issues important to people living with diabetes.

-Read more about the CDA's submissions to government on behalf of Canadians living with diabetes.
+Read more about Diabetes Canada's submissions to government on behalf of Canadians living with diabetes.